 \section{Limitations}

 Our study has several limitations that open up directions for future research.
-Firstly, the lack of comparable benchmarks in this specific domain makes LoCoMo the most appropriate choice for this study, but its synthetic nature might not capture the noise and ambiguity of real-world conversations.
-We think our work establishes baseline comparisons that future research can build upon with additional datasets Additionally, we don't study multi-turn QA directly, but it's worth noting that the dataset includes several question categories that test similar skills: multi-hop questions require connecting information across multiple conversation turns; temporal questions require understanding the chronological flow of conversations; adversarial questions test whether systems can distinguish between information that exists versus doesn't exist in the conversation history.

-Third, our experiments focus on small open-weight models ($\leq$7B parameters) and on an efficient commercial reasoning model (GPT-4o mini).
-This choice reflects realistic deployment constraints and enables reproducibility, and the results on GPT-4o mini validate our assumptions on the positive impact of episodic memory, the issues with procedural memory, and the validity of retrieval methods for efficiency purposes.
+Firstly, we don't study multi-turn QA directly, but it's worth noting that the dataset includes several question categories that test similar skills: multi-hop questions require connecting information across multiple conversation turns; temporal questions require understanding the chronological flow of conversations; adversarial questions test whether systems can distinguish between information that exists versus doesn't exist in the conversation history.
+Additionally, our experiments focus on small open-weight models ($\leq$7B parameters) and on an efficient commercial reasoning model (GPT-4o mini).
+This choice reflects realistic deployment constraints and enables reproducibility, and the results on GPT-4o mini validate our assumptions.
 Nonetheless, much larger models may exhibit different memory behaviours.
 Finally, our implementations of episodic and procedural memory approaches are deliberately minimal, to isolate their effects, and we store memories only from the first sample out of 10 in the dataset.
 This artificial constraint limits both the benefits and complexities of a system where memories accumulate over time and throughout conversations.
 Our study did not address long-term memory management issues such as mechanisms for forgetting, updating, or consolidating memories and handling contradictions.
 These limitations suggest directions for future research to develop more robust, efficient, and reliable memory-augmented conversational systems.